carlysmuir/handouts/README.md

 ```

 Otherwise, download the "data.zip" folder from the course syllabus (if
-not currently there, it will be posted after the course), and unzip it
+not currently there, it will be postedafter the course), and unzip it
 to this "handouts" folder.
 The result should be a subdirectory called
 "data" within this project.